Curated Wireless Datasets for Aerial Network Research: LoRa Propagation Dataset

 \subsection{Representative Results}

 The LoRa transmitter device was carried as a payload by a tethered HeliKite, which traced a free-floating trajectory over the North Campus of NC State University, Raleigh.
 The LoRa device was controlled by a Latte Panda mini computer, which also logged packet transmission details.
 The LoRa device transmitted packets, containing a sequence number and timestamp, at intervals of $1.5$~s to six LoRaWAN gateways at multiple locations, as shown in Fig.~\ref{fig:lora_locations}.
 These gateways recorded the received RSSI, received SNR, and the timestamp of reception.
 The CDF of received RSSI at the gateways is shown in Fig.~\ref{fig:lora_rssi_cdf}.
 The variation in received SNR with received RSSI, over all the LoRaWAN gateways, is shown in Fig.~\ref{fig:lora_rssi_vs_sinr}, which indicates that higher RSSI results in a smaller range of SINR values.
 In contrast, lower RSSI values can cause SIR fluctuations as noise and interference dominate.
-The dataset not only provides physical layer signal strength parameters but also includes packet-level latency metrics, the distribution of which is shown for each transmitted packet in Fig.~\ref{fig:lora_packet_latency}, aggregated over all LoRaWAN gateways.
+The dataset not only provides physical layer signal strength parameters but also includes packet-level latency metrics.

 Data from LoRaWAN experiments are publicly available at the AERPAW datasets webpage~\cite{aerpaw_datasets} and in Dryad research repository~\cite{sergio2024lorawanperformance}.